Staff

 Valerie is also a well known dance instructor at Universities, Performing Arts high schools and travels extensively throughout the United States, teaching and judging dance competitions/conventions.

-She is a breast cancer survivor and her favorite thing to do is spend time with her son, Reed and dog "Barkley"!
+She is a proud breast cancer survivor and her favorite thing to do is spend time with her son, Reed and dog "Barkley"!

 Elizabeth Warfel